RahmanKM/neocortexapi/source/NeoCortexUtils/docs/sdr-to-bitmap.md

 ## DrawBitmap Method

 ## Purpose
 The DrawBitmap method in the BitmapDrawer class serves the purpose of creating a bitmap image from an array of active columns.
 This method provides flexibility in generating visual representations of data in the form of a bitmap.
-Its easy to visualize the active cells in array of
+Its easy to visualize the active cells in array of cells

 ### Description
 The `DrawBitmap` method in the `NeoCortexUtils` class is responsible for generating a bitmap representation from a 1D, 2D, 3D array of active columns.
 This method supports customization of colors, text overlay, and bitmap scaling.